 This one day, 34 week course explores American History from its origins in native people through the Western colonization and into modern times.
 Classes are interactive and story-driven, with an emphasis on critical thinking.
 A broad approach integrates the arts and literary movements with historical and political events.
 Designed to meet the requirements for high school American History, this is a stand-alone course or the perfect compliment to the American Literature course.
 Students will create meaningful projects to deepen their understanding of each era of our nation’s past.
-Extensive resources, assessments, videos, and lesson supports are provided online.
-Students will need access to an internet connection.
+Extensive resources, assessments, videos, and lesson supports are provided online, so internet access is a must.

 While there is not a specific social studies section on the ACT, there will be reading passages from this content area that students will be expected to analyze.
 This course will give students an opportunity to work on recognizing the main idea, comparing and contrasting ideas, establishing inference, and identifying cause and effect from the text, as well as analyzing original documents.